Wrestle – Release (Ringen – Lassen)

 Introduction to the exhibition at Kunstverein Mönchengladbach, 12.03.–31.05.2020

-Dr. Maria Müller-Schareck, Curator, ‘Kunstsammlung Nordrhein-Westfalen’, Düsseldorf.
+Dr. Maria Müller-Schareck, Curator, ‘Kunstsammlung Nordrhein-Westfalen’, Düsseldorf

 Kirstin Arndt gives us a two-concept title to her exhibition in the ‘Kunstverein’ in Mönchengladbach; it will take place in the open, two-storeyed hall of a former textile factory on the edge of town.
 The two concepts have everything to do with the field of artistic activity: ‘Wrestle – Release’.
 ‘Wrestle’ is associated with the actions, for example, of struggle, argument, exertion, but also with the overcoming of difficulties and the striving for spiritual freedom; ‘Release’, meanwhile, applies to the conscious – or even simply intuitive – letting go, stopping (as in the termination of action), leaving something be, and as it is for a while, or even discarding something.
 The artist thus encourages us to view the decisive point in the creative process: the moment in which the active phase has been concluded, in which conception and realisation, idea and form are in perfect harmony.
 And that’s it.